feature-engineering-studio/syllabus/README.md

 #### Class Project
 * Design & deliver a section of an Online Class in which you collect data
 * Presentation of analysis of that data
+* Attend and present on an EdTech event

 #### Placement Project
 * Memorandum of understanding including description of deliverables signed by supervisor